jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It wasn't.

-In fact, the corporate and government middlemen stagnating our society's technological upgrades, and the Left and Right's useless bickering, kept holding our civilization back, and making us unhappier.
+In fact, the corporate and government middlemen stagnating our society's technological upgrades, and the Left and Right's useless bickering, kept holding our civilization back and making us unhappier.
 And now we're paying for it.

 Because we're depending on our weakened manufacturing base, dated insurance processes, and overburdened health-care system to stop this pandemic.